We spent the winter in the Baja peninsula, and we loved it there.

 So tomorrow I'm taking a taxi to the airport, two flights, a bus, and another taxi to hopefully arrive at Gracie.
 I know she has a flat tire on her tag axle and so I'll need to get that attended to but hopefully nothing else is too badly wrong with her from being "stored."
 Hoping for no theft or vandalism.
 Saturday morning I begin the long trek of bringing Gracie to San Miguel de Allende.

 It's a 13 hour drive according to Google Maps, but with the hills, mountains and who knows what else could go wrong with Gracie I'm giving myself a week to return.
-Becky and the kids are staying in San Miguel to continue with the treatments, save on flight costs, and enable me to drive longer (I can eat street food for lunch and keep going better than the whole crew can.
+Becky and the kids are staying in San Miguel to continue with the treatments, save on flight costs, and enable me to drive longer.
+After visiting blog.jettly.com recently and reading about their membership, I think I will be booking a jet on Jettly for their travel back.
+It seems like a better option when compared to commercial flight charges.

 So this will be a challenging leg of our journey, Becky and I don't do well when we're apart.
 A lot of other location independent families will split up to save on costs etc for traveling or sleeping or whatever, but our family has never worked well that way.
 So the next week will be full of challenges for both of us, for me it's missing my navigator, co pilot, partner, and friend, as well as driving troubles internet issues (I still need to work!) and potential issues with Gracie.
 For Becky it's missing her partner in crime, dealing with challenging kids with no break (single parent of 4 for a week).
 Cultural stress and potentially driving/getting around in town.